StevenLwcz/StevenLwcz.github.io/_posts/2025-04-22-Memory-Regions-with-Memview-and-Gdb.md

 ---
 layout: post
 author: StevenLwcz
-description: "Learn how to use GDB to explore memory regions in detail.
+description: Learn how to use GDB to explore memory regions in detail.
 This guide covers `info proc mappings`, `info file`, `nm`, the heap, stack, and more.
-Includes practical examples and `memview` tips."
+Includes practical examples and `memview` tips.
 ---

 ### Introduction